AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module3/ex3.md

 The first thing to do, is to make sure you're properly authenticated.
 To be authenticated, you need to request an access token.

-Make sure that you've got the right Environment selected before executing any call.
+Make sure that you've got the right Environment selected before executing any request.
 You can check the currently selected Environment by verifying the Environment-dropdown list in the top right corner.

 The selected Environment should have a name similar to this one: